Kassia-Archived/Fitness-App/README.md

     - [ ] Payment to have acess to mobile app
 - [ ] API with Django Rest Framework:
     - [ ] Register user
-    - [ ] Process payments and provide acsess for users
+    - [ ] Process payments and provide access for users
     - [ ] Consulting programs, lessons and videos

 ---